Vipin Das

-Vipin Das is an Indian film director, screenwriter in the Malayalam film industry.
-He is best known for the films Jaya Jaya Jaya Jaya Hey (2022) and Guruvayoor Ambalanadayil (2024).
+Vipin Das is an Indian film director and screenwriter who works in Malayalam cinema.
+He is best known for directing the films Jaya Jaya Jaya Jaya Hey (2022) and Guruvayoor Ambalanadayil (2024).
+He also wrote and co-produced the films Vaazha: Biopic of a Billion Boys (2024) and Vaazha II: Biopic of a Billion Bros (2026); the latter being one of the highest-grossing Malayalam films of all-time.

 Career

-Vipin Das debuted as a director with the Malayalam film Mudhugauv in the year 2016.
-His second film Antakshari was directly released on SonyLIV in April 2022.
-His third film Jaya Jaya Jaya Jaya Hey which was released on 15 November 2022 has become one of the biggest box office success among 2022 Malayalam movies.
+Das had his directorial debut with the Malayalam film Mudhugauv in 2016.
+His second film, Antakshari was directly released to SonyLIV in April 2022.
+His third film, Jaya Jaya Jaya Jaya Hey, released on the 15th of November, 2022, became one of the biggest box office successes of the year.